There’s a clear difference between wanting to do a good job and trying too hard.

 The best advice I can ever give someone who wants to find a long term partner is to be you.
-That sounds so cliché but it’s the truth.
+That sounds cliché but it’s the truth.

 If you show up as you from the beginning, as in the weird-asshole-you that your closest friends and family see, you will set yourself up for success.
-You’ll attract a relationship that’s EASY and comfortable, because that person loves you for 100% being you.
+You’ll attract a relationship that’s easy and comfortable because that person loves you for 100% being you.
 Don’t do anything differently in the beginning unless you want to change for yourself to become a better person.
 If someone can get scared off, better to scare them off early and save time.
 Make room for the person who will love you for you.

-I’ve also had it done to me – like once I dated a guy who would always acknowledge if I didn’t laugh at his joke.
+I’ve also had it done to me – like once I dated a guy who would acknowledge if I didn’t laugh at his joke.
 If you think your own joke is funny, why care if anyone else think it’s funny too?
 One of the most endearing things is when someone belly laughs at their own joke.
 I instantly smile and gravitate towards them, whether the joke was actually funny or not.

 In terms of my work, I always want to do a good job not so much for the client, but for myself.
 I feel good when I work hard and am happy with what I produced.
-It inspires and energizes me.
+It energizes me.

 I’ve coached some photographers who get shattered when a client doesn’t respond to their photo delivery.
 They are looking for validation that the client liked their photos.
 I never wait for a response because no matter what the client says, I think my photos are good!
+Haha.
 Have there been times when a client has asked for adjustments?
 Sure, but that doesn’t mean anything about me or my work.
 It simply might mean they have a different preference.

 Feel good about who you are so you don’t rely on outside validation.
 Coming from a place of desperation is exhausting and not attractive.
-We’ve all done it before!